Tuesday, January 20, 2026

 Silvio Santos' other former television channel, which is known as Record, utilized the newsroom-as-set trend from the mid-noughties to the late-2010's.

-The Record Theatre served as the testing ground for Record's own newsroom-as-set trend, which began under Boris Casoy and was cemented by Celso Freitas, but also based on CNN.
+The Record Theatre served as the testing ground for Record's own newsroom-as-set trend, which began under Boris Casoy (who also used this trend based on ABC), but was also based on CNN.

 However, this newsroom-as-set trend was not new for Record (which Silvio Santos once ran), as it was already used in its first years as a national service during the first half of the 1990's.